For software platforms, offering a best-in-class payments solution is no longer a differentiator — it is a requirement.

 - Compliance headaches: Managing compliance during onboarding can be a major concern.
 The best global payments partners should help you and your customers start off right by running Anti-Money Laundering (AML) checks and Know Your Customer (KYC) procedures almost instantaneously or performing them for you.
 And be sure to choose a GDPR-compliant payment solution to avoid problems if you’re onboarding any European merchants.

-As an ISV, customers are your focus.
+As a software platform, your customers are your focus.
 Adding or expanding payments capabilities should never interfere with your customer experience.
 The right payments partner will care for your customers the same way you do and provide careful service that meets customers’ need and avoids potential roadblocks.

 The common pitfalls examined above aren’t a secret.
-In fact, they’re the main reason onboarding to payments is so often frustrating for ISVs and their customers.
+In fact, they’re the main reason onboarding to payments is so often frustrating for software platforms and their customers.
 However, much of this can be alleviated through clear communication.

 You need a partner that will communicate well both with your business and with your customers — after all, they are an extension of you.
 Expectations, deadlines and costs should be easily understood, and none of the parties involved should experience surprises.